 Study Group 11 is to continue its work on any test specifications for use in benchmarks testing and testing specification for standardized network parameters in relation to the framework for Internet-related measurements.

-Study Group 11 is to continue its work with relevant standards organizations and forums on subject areas established by the cooperation agreement
+Study Group 11 is to continue its work with relevant standards organizations and forums on subject areas established by the cooperation agreement.

+Study Group 11 is to continue its work on development ITU-T Recommendations, technical reports and guidelines to assist ITU Members on combating counterfeit, tampered, stolen ICT equipment and the adverse impacts they pose.

 When meeting in Geneva, Study Group 11 will hold collocated meetings with Study Group 13.